sergsoares/chancy-task-queue-example/README.md

 uv run 02-worker.py
 ```

-We can see the logs of our jobs and access dashboard [Chancy dashboard](http://localhost:8000/jobs/succeeded) with the credentials (admin/admin).
+We can see the logs of our jobs and access the [Chancy dashboard](http://localhost:8000/jobs/succeeded) with the credentials (admin/admin).

 ![alt text](image.png)